BLC Mentors

 Virtual Mentor-Mentee Meetings

-Following the retreat, mentors and mentees will then set their own meeting schedules for the remainder of the program, May through December, with recommendations, support, optional resources and check-in opportunities provided by BLC.
+Following the retreat, mentors and mentees will then set their own meeting schedules for the remainder of the program, October through April, with recommendations, support, optional resources and check-in opportunities provided by BLC.

 Virtual Mentor and Mentee Cohort Meetings